rubengardner/battleship/README.md

 Steps to the deployement:

 1. All installed packages in Gitpod,  would need to be added to a list of requirements.
-- To do this I would have typed pip3 freeze > requirements.txt and hit enter, this would update the requirements.txt file.
+- To do this, type "pip3 freeze > requirements.txt".
+This updates the requirements.txt file.
 - Commit and push to Github.
 - Heroku uses this list to install the dependencies into the application.
-- However, I didn't need to do this as I had no packages installed.
+- No  need to do this, no packeges are used.
 2. In the Heroku dashboard, click on 'create a new app'.
 3. Choose a name for the app; every app must have a unique name..
 4. Selected region and click create app.